nielskee/draft-articles/TechnicalHiringPart2.md

 to understand down to a dashboard metric.
 Numbers and measures are seductive - they promise simple answers and absolute truths.

-They way these tools tend to be used by organisations, though, makes them an example of the Streetlight Effect in action [Source - Wikipedia](https://en.wikipedia.org/wiki/Streetlight_effect):
+Often, though, the way these tools are used is an example of the Streetlight Effect [Source - Wikipedia](https://en.wikipedia.org/wiki/Streetlight_effect):

 > A policeman sees a drunk man searching for something under a